Message from the Principal

 SEDA College brings a new model of learning to senior secondary students in NSW.
 We provide an exciting and positive alternative to traditional senior schooling, with a HSC course designed to engage students with their learning, and empower them to achieve personal growth and success during and beyond school.

-As a school, our aim is to develop an engaging and caring learning environment which fosters the holistic growth of each young person, with a vision to provide a range of pathways to lifelong learning.
+The College’s aim is to develop an engaging and caring learning environment which fosters the holistic growth of each young person, and provides pathways to lifelong learning.

-Our vision is that students benefit from being exposed to a range of learning opportunities, allowing them to develop their personal and career aspirations.
+At SEDA College, students benefit from being exposed to high standards and a range of learning opportunities, allowing them to reach their personal and career goals.

 What makes for an engaging education?
 For us, the key component is interest-based learning.
-The College promotes a model of learning that places the student and their life choices at the centre of everything we do.
-Young people and their families choose SEDA College because it connects their interest to their education.
+The College promotes a model of learning that places students and their life choices at the centre of everything we do.

-The College has a strong pastoral care model which is led by the program teacher.
-Young people, in partnership with their families and the teacher, work collaboratively to find productive ways to resolve some of the challenges that might arise during the student’s time at school.
-We use a restorative justice approach to challenging situations and offer students and families access to our Student Connect referral service, providing young people with access to local services in their neighbourhood.
+The College has a strong pastoral care model which is led by their teacher.
+Young people, in partnership with their families and their teachers, work collaboratively to find productive ways to resolve some of the challenges that might arise during the student’s time at school.
+We use a restorative justice approach to challenging situations and work closely with students and their families to provide support and access to local services within their neighbourhood.

-On behalf of the College, we look forward to meeting your son or daughter and look forward to watching them grow in confidence over the final years of their secondary education.
+On behalf of the SEDA College Council, and our teaching and administrative staff, I welcome you to join us.
+We look forward to working with you and watching our students grow in confidence and skills over the final years of their secondary education.